 After encouraging everybody to send us their most memorable and best creepy backpacking stories, we gathered the scariest ones for all of you to enjoy.
 While the voting is over, we feel that these best creepy backpacking stories need your attention.
 Take them as cautionary tales for next time you go out in the wilderness.
 Fantasy and horror writers – here’s your daily dose of inspiration from real-life events.
 Have fun!

-From unexplainable weird tracks in the snow to a creepy encounter with the beast of Dartmoor, check out these creepy backpacking stories and vote for your favorite.
+From unexplained weird tracks in the snow to a creepy encounter with the beast of Dartmoor, check out these creepy backpacking stories and pick your favorite.

 by Konnor Voice, UK

 A work friend and I decided to go hiking and wild camping on Dartmoor, England for a weekend in the summer.
 After hiking for around 7 hours we where exhausted, and not on the trail we originally planned to be on, due to a navigation error.
 We decided we best pitch up now as it was getting dark rather than try and make our way back to our original route in the dark.

 We found a flat area just down a bank next to a small stream and decided there was as good as any spot.
 We had separate tents, and I placed mine with the entrance facing the bank.
 Note that Dartmoor national park is full of sheep roaming free.

 After pitching up and eating I went to relieve myself, so I walked away to be far from the river.
 On my way back I spotted a ram skull, not uncommon but I thought it was cool so decided to pick it up to bring it back.
 Only when I picked it up did I realize there was at least another 10 skulls scattered around, which made me feel like I came across a sheep graveyard.